Bithero-Agency/ninox.d-data/readme.md

 ## Subpackages

 Each serialization format is provided via a subpackage:
-- `serialize-d:json`: provides serialization support from/to JSON
+- `ninox-d_data:json`: provides serialization support from/to JSON